gohugoio/hugo/content/en/functions/where.md

 `intersect`
 : `true` if a given field value that is a slice/array of strings or integers contains elements in common with the matching value; it follows the same rules as the [`intersect` function][intersect].

+`like`
+: `true` if a given field value matches a regular expression.
+Use the `like` operator to compare `string` values.
+Returns `false` when comparing other data types to the regular expression.

 ## Use `where` with boolean values
 When using booleans you should not put quotation marks.
 ```go-html-template